Adapty cohorts are designed to answer several important questions:

 - How long does it take to recoup the ad spend?

+Let's see in the example of cohorts by renewals how the table is formed.
 To build cohorts, we use two measures: app installations and transactions (purchases).
 Every row of a cohort represents a specific time interval: from a day to a year.
 Each row starts with the number of users who installed the app during this interval and activated a subscription or made a lifetime/non-subscription product purchase.

 We use gradient colors to highlight differences in cohort values.
 The biggest numbers have more saturated colors.